vuryss/aoc-java/README.md

 ## Running tests
 `./gradlew run --args="--day=1 --test"`

-## Stupid mistakes I did while solving puzzles
+## Stupid mistakes/assumptions I did while solving puzzles

 ### Year 2023

+- **Day 14:** Repeating cycles do not necessary start from 0
 - **Day 13:** Assume that only 2 lines or 2 columns are not enough for the pattern to be mirrored
 - **Day 12:** Silent int overflow
 - **Day 11:** Off by one error (1 + 1000000 does not equal 1000000 multiplication of the universe)